How to Link Excel Workbooks: Reference Data Across Multiple Files

 This has many benefits, for example:

-• Reduced manual data entry and copy-paste errors
+• Manual data entry is minimised and copy-paste errors are eliminated

 1. What is Excel workbook linking?

 Excel workbook linking is the process of creating external cell references to data in a different workbook.
-The dependent workbook is the one which contains the external references (e.g. formulas) to the data in the source workbook.
+The dependent workbook is the one which contains the formulas that references the data in the source workbook.
 Workbook linking ensures that the dependent workbook always references the most up-to-date information from external data sources.

 External workbook references are dynamic, which means that if the data in the source workbook changes then these changes are reflected in the dependent workbook automatically.